sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

     > !![MobileCards](img_3_2_note.png)

-In the next step, you will scan the respective QR code to connect your mobile application to SAP Business Technology Platform Mobile Service.
+In the next step, you will scan the respective QR code to connect your mobile application to SAP BTP Mobile Service.

 [DONE]
 [ACCORDION-END]